 [00:00:15] Well hi everyone and welcome to our Sage Advice podcast.
 I’m Ed Kless and with me today is Joanne Sumner.
 Joanne is an entrepreneur, trainer and wellbeing expert.
-She runs a successful coaching, yoga and holistic therapy practice in West London, specialising in teaching small business owners, teachers, health professionals and social workers how to relieve chronic stress and tension so that they can live happier, healthier lives.
-She also dedicates time each week to supporting business women in West London to build intelligent, creative and flexible businesses, drawing on her seven-year tenure as West London Regional Director of the Athena Network.
+She runs a successful coaching, yoga and meditation practice, online and in person, specialising in teaching small business owners, teachers, health professionals and social workers how to relieve chronic stress and tension so that they can live happier, healthier lives.
+She also dedicates time each week to supporting business women to build intelligent, creative and flexible businesses, drawing on her seven-year tenure as West London Regional Director of the Athena Network.
 Welcome to the Sage Advice Podcast, Joanne Sumner!

 [00:00:55] Thank you, Ed.
 It’s a pleasure to be here.

 [00:00:59] Well, first off, Joanne, tell us a little bit more about yourself and your business.